awez/amirrajan.github.com/a-dark-room/index.md

 I woke up the next morning, awake, head throbbing, vision blurry.
 In a sleepy stupor, I logged into iTunes Connect and saw the number of downloads caused by Courtney's tweet.
 It spiked to 30.
 Thirty downloads... a tweet sent to over 3,000 people... and it lead to only 30 downloads.

-**Nov 18, 2013: More Notable Interactions**
+**Nov 18, 2013: Additional Notable Interactions**

 Using the @ADarkRoomiOS twitter account, I interacted with Leigh Alexander (@leighalexander), an editor at Gamasutra and Kotaku, about a tweet she posted about A Dark Room.
 Letting a number of people in the conversation know about the existence of the iOS version.
 There was no noticable difference in downloads the next day.
 A meager 5 downloads on the 19th.
 I'm glad I was able to interact a meaningful interaction with Leigh however.

 **Nov 22, 2013: Pocket Gamers writes an Entry on A Dark Room**

 I added "search on Google for any mention of A Dark Room" to my routine.
 I came accross this: [Take a risk on iOS adventure game A Dark Room and you might have a new addiction](http://www.pocketgamer.co.uk/r/iPad/A+Dark+Room/news.asp?c=55477).
-This review written by Chris Preistman (@CPriestman), is the first review of A Dark Room iOS that I've come across.
+This review written by Chris Preistman (@CPriestman), is the first review of A Dark Room iOS that I had come across.
 How freaking cool is that?
 Unsolicited reviews are starting to come up.
-A spike to 30 downloads happen that day.
+A spike to 30 downloads happened that day.

 **Nov 23, 2013: A Dark Room Forum Entry on Touch Arcade**

-I received an email from a random person today.
-The game was listed in the Touch Arcade forumns, and on of the members emailed me to get some details about the game (what the game was about, how long the game was, etc).
-I answered his questions immediately and was happy to hear that he loved the game and wrote about his experience on the Touch Arcade forumns.
+I received an email from a random person this day.
+The game was listed in the Touch Arcade forums, and one of the members emailed me to get some details about the game (what the game was about, how long the game was, etc).
+I answered his questions immediately and was happy to hear that he loved the game and wrote about his experience on the Touch Arcade forums.
 Every week afterwards, I have emailed a promo code to Touch Arcade for an official review.
 I have yet to hear back from them.

 **Nov 24, 2013: The First One Star Review**